Arun Chandrasekaran

 For Tamil speakers: the word தமிழ் is beautifully nuanced.
 Calling it “Tamil” does injustice to its phonetic richness.
 We must raise awareness and build consensus to promote a more faithful Romanization system.

-If not IAST, then let’s work together to define something better.
-But let’s not remain silent and watch our languages fade into approximation.
+If not IAST, then we need to work together to define something better.
+Remain silent and watching our languages fade into approximation is the last thing we want.

 Final Thoughts